yarml/HeliumOS/README.md

 * ## [sysroots/]
-  * `build/` (Build system generated) The prefix where the toolchain to build HeliumOs will be installed if built using the build system.
+  * `build/` (Build system generated) The prefix where the toolchain to build HeliumOS will be installed if built using the build system.
   * `host/` This folder represents the disk which will be passed to the virtual macine.
   * `initrd/` This folder represents the file tree for the initrd loaded with bootboot.

 * ## [docs/]
-  * `*` Documentation for HeliumOs.
+  * `*` Documentation for HeliumOS.

 * ## ext/ (Build system generated)
   * `src/` contains source code for gcc, binutils, bootboot and mkbootimg.